viviandotdev/ObsidianVault/+ Encounters/How to write an effective essay?.md

 Structure of an essay
-Instalbility -> Solution / Promise of solu
+Instalbility -> Solution / Promise of solution